billythemusical/recode-fa22/course-outline.md

 # <h>Course Outline</h>

-### Module 1 - Foundations
+## Module 1 - Foundations

-- We will introduce ourselves
-- Go over syllabus
-- Go over course outline
-- Establish a launching point for learning
+We will first introduce ourselves.
+Then we go over the syllabus, course outline, how to use the class website, how to contact me, class decorum, etc.

+Topics:
 - [What is p5.js?](https://creative-coding.decontextualize.com/first-steps/)
-- Understanding the latest syntax
+- Understanding the latest syntax - arrow functions, var vs let/const
-    - Arrow functions, var/let/const
 - How do I *do* without `draw`?
 Using `setTimeout`

 📕 **Reading - due before class on Thu Oct 27th:**